TheGeekOnSkates/palante/README.md

 * **The compiler:** This is what I hope to add in version 0.2
 * **Branching:** Words like `IF` and `DO` and `BEGIN`
 * **File I/O:** Technically already possible with binary opcodes Assembly and `EXECUTE`, but who wants to do that?
 I'd like `LOAD`, `SAVE` and (bytes allowing) `VERIFY` like BASIC has.
+* **An escape mechanism:**  In durexForth, I can hit RUN/STOP to exit an infinite loop; I'd kinda like to see if there's an interrupt I can listen for, and then if it's triggered set dsp and rsp to zero.

 Once it can do all these things, it'll be good enough to be considered a useful development tool.
 Faster than BASIC, easier than Assembly, and it runs right on the machine.
 At least, that's the dream. :D